ShanchaiZ/TheCampingSpot/README.md

 features incorporated:
 * Starability => css library used to make star rating. used in show the show template.
+* image carousel to see uploaded images, image thumbnails in edit page and storing/deleting images on cloudinary

 Basic set up of campground rating app that has CRUD infrastructure
 To-do: